cviebrock/eloquent-taggable/README.md

 Thanks to [everyone](https://github.com/cviebrock/eloquent-taggable/graphs/contributors)
-who has contributed to this project, with a big shout-out to [Michael Riediger](https://stackoverflow.com/users/502502/riedsio) for help optimizing the SQL.
+who has contributed to this project, with a big shout-out to [Michael Riediger](https://stackoverflow.com/users/502502/riedsio) for helping optimize the SQL.

 Special thanks to
 [JetBrains](https://www.jetbrains.com/?from=cviebrock/eloquent-taggable) for their